sinmark/crypto-portfolio-aggregator-backend/README.md

 For Ethereum an API key from [Alchemy](https://www.alchemy.com/) is required.
 In the future we might support more providers.

+For Cardano an API key from [Blockfrost](https://blockfrost.io/) is required.

 # Examples

 ## Example of portfoliosources.toml configuration file